Code-Institute-Submissions/Rubys-Riding-Center/README.md

 * Click the "clipboard icon" to the right of the Git URL to copy the web URL of the Clone.
 * Open your preferred Integrated Development Environment (IDE) and navigate to the terminal window.
 * Change the directory to where you want to clone the repository too.
-Paste the Git URL copied from above and click "Ok".
+* Type git clone, and paste the URL you copied from above.
+* Press Enter and you have now created your local clone.

 [Back to Top](#table-of-contents)